adobe-type-tools/perl-scripts/README.md

 ### `proof.pl`

-Run `proof.pl <template-font> <proofing-font> < STDIN > STDOUT` to create a file that can be used to proof a font against a known or "template" font.
+Run `proof.pl <template font> <proofing font> < STDIN > STDOUT` to create a file that can be used to proof a font against a known or "template" font.
 STDIN is a list of CIDs (default), glyph names, or eight-digit hexadecimal UTF-32 character codes.
 STDOUT is a PostScript file that is expected to serve as input to the Adobe Acrobat Distiller app to create a PDF file.
 Each specified glyph, in the template and proofing font, is shown twice.
 The first instance is in the second and third columns in black, overlaid by the other glyph in gray.
 The second instance is in the fourth and fifth columns in black.
 The specified font resources must be accessible to the Adobe Acrobat Distiller app, and if a full-qualified PostScript font name is specified for CID-keyed fonts, the Unicode (UTF-32) CMap resource must also be accessible.
 Font resources must have the appropriate embedding permissions set, and for CIDFont resources, this means that the /FontInfo dictionary must include /FSType with a value of 0, 4, or 8.

 `-t1`: This option must be specified if STDIN is a list of glyph names.
 `-uni`: This option must be specified if STDIN is a list of eight-digit hexadecimal UTF-32 character codes.